gameyfin/docs/docs/installation/docker.md

 icon: material/docker
 ---

-!!! example "Beta release"

-    During the beta phase, Gameyfin is only available as a Docker image.
-    This is a temporary measure until the stable release, after which a other installation methods will be provided.

 # Docker Installation

 Docker is the recommended way to run Gameyfin, as it simplifies the installation process and reduces the likelihood of issues related to dependencies and environment configuration.